nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### Flashing Process
 If it's your first time flashing, when you arrive at [flash.getchip.com/pro](http://flash.getchip.com/pro) you will be asked to install the NTC Flasher Chrome Extension.

-You can either download and image or follow the wizard to flash C.H.I.P.
+After installing the extension the main page will give you the option to either download an image or follow the wizard to flash C.H.I.P.
 Pro.
-For a smooth automated process, click on **FLASH** to flash C.H.I.P.
+For a smooth automated process, click **FLASH** to flash C.H.I.P.
 Pro.

 ![flasher home page](images/main.png)

 You will be sent to the "Flasher First Time Setup" page which will have instructions dependent on the operating system of your computer.
-Follow the link and instructions on the page.
-When done, press **START!**.
+When done setting up, press **START!**.

 ![first time setup](images/firstsetup.png)

-Plug the micro USB cable into the micro USB port on C.H.I.P.
+As pictured, plug the micro USB cable into the micro USB port on C.H.I.P.
 Pro.
 Hold down the FEL button (a pencil eraser works nicely) and with the other hand plug the USB cable into the computer.
 When the pink power and white status LEDs on C.H.I.P.
 Pro light up, you can release the FEL button.

 ![pushing FELL button](images/hold_plugPro800.gif)